-Action 2: Structure the city franchise agreement so that it is more profitable for the hauler to reduce, rather than to increase, the volume of landfill-bound waste disposed per capita.
+Action 1: Structure the city franchise agreement so that it is more profitable for the hauler to reduce, rather than to increase, the volume of landfill-bound waste disposed per capita.

-Action 3: Research residential waste collection systems that provide a variety of incentives (monetary and non-monetary) for reducing landfill-bound waste.
+Action 2: Research residential waste collection systems that provide a variety of incentives (monetary and non-monetary) for reducing landfill-bound waste.

-Goal 3: By 2020, the Corvallis community will increase proper disposal of hazardous waste by 75%.
+Goal 3: By 2025, there will be a year-to-year increase of proper disposal of hazardous waste.